t-mcneal/miurl/README.md

     on the Flask website, which has instructions for both Windows and Mac OS X. The guide will walk you through how to create a virtual environement within the project directory and install Flask in the environment.

-    >> **Note:** the Flask guide uses the command line.
+    >> **Note:** The Flask guide uses the command line.
 If you are not familiar with terminal commands, read this
     >> [blog](https://scotch.io/bar-talk/10-need-to-know-mac-terminal-commands) by scotch.io to learn 10 commonly
     >> used terminal commands - #10 is a fun one!